rmnina/libasm/README.md

 To compile and use my main test file, you can use ```make test```.

-## :fire::fire: RESSOURCES :fire: :fire:
+## :fire::fire: RESOURCES :fire: :fire:

 Here are some ressources I used to learn basic assembly!